Chiapas: Early 20th century to 1960

 In the early 20th century and into the Mexican Revolution, the production of coffee was particularly important but labor-intensive.
-This would lead to a practice called enganche (hook), where recruiters would lure workers with advanced pay and other incentives such as alcohol and then trap them with debts for travel and other items to be worked off.
+This would lead to a practice called enganche (hook), where recruiters would lure workers with advanced pay and other incentives such as alcohol, and then trap them with debts for travel and other items to be worked off.
 This practice would lead to a kind of indentured servitude and uprisings in areas of the state, although they never led to large rebel armies as in other parts of Mexico.

 A small war broke out between Tuxtla Gutiérrez and San Cristobal in 1911.
-San Cristóbal, allied with San Juan Chamula, tried to regain the state's capital but the effort failed.
-After three years of peace, the "First Chief" of the revolutionary Constitutionalist forces, Venustiano Carranza, entered in 1914 taking over the government, with the aim of imposing the Ley de Obreros (Workers' Law) to address injustices against the state's mostly indigenous workers.
+San Cristóbal, allied with San Juan Chamula, tried to regain the state's capital, but the effort failed.
+After three years of peace, the "First Chief" of the revolutionary Constitutionalist forces, Venustiano Carranza, entered in 1914, taking over the government, with the aim of imposing the Ley de Obreros (Workers' Law) to address injustices against the state's mostly indigenous workers.
 Conservatives responded violently months later when they were certain the Carranza forces would take their lands.
 This was mostly by way of guerrilla actions headed by farm owners who called themselves the Mapaches.
 This action continued for six years, until President Carranza was assassinated in 1920 and revolutionary general Álvaro Obregón became president of Mexico.
 This allowed the Mapaches to gain political power in the state and effectively stop many of the social reforms occurring in other parts of Mexico.

-The Mapaches continued to fight against socialists and communists in Mexico from 1920 to 1936, to maintain their control over the state.
-The last of the Mapache resistance was overcome in the early 1930s by Governor Victorico Grajales, who pursued President Lázaro Cárdenas' social and economic policies including persecution of the Catholic Church.
-These policies would have some success in redistributing lands and organizing indigenous workers but the state would remain relatively isolated for the rest of the 20th century.
+The Mapaches continued to fight against socialists and communists in Mexico from 1920 to 1936 to maintain their control over the state.
+The last of the Mapache resistance was overcome in the early 1930s by Governor Victorico Grajales, who pursued President Lázaro Cárdenas' social and economic policies, including persecution of the Catholic Church.
+These policies would have some success in redistributing lands and organizing indigenous workers, but the state would remain relatively isolated for the rest of the 20th century.
 The territory was reorganized into municipalities in 1916.
 The current state constitution was written in 1921.

-There was political stability from the 1940s to the early 1970s; however, regionalism regained with people thinking of themselves as from their local city or municipality over the state.
-This regionalism impeded the economy as local authorities restrained outside goods.
-For this reason, construction of highways and communications were pushed to help with economic development.
+There was political stability from the 1940s to the early 1970s; however, regionalism reemerged with people thinking of themselves as from their local city or municipality over the state.
+This regionalism impeded the economy as local authorities restricted outside goods.
+For this reason, the construction of highways and communications was pushed to help with economic development.
 Most of the work was done around Tuxtla Gutiérrez and Tapachula.
 This included the Sureste railroad connecting northern municipalities such as Pichucalco, Salto de Agua, Palenque, Catazajá and La Libertad.
-The Cristobal Colon highway linked Tuxtla to the Guatemalan border.
+The Cristóbal Colón Highway linked Tuxtla to the Guatemalan border.
 Other highways included El Escopetazo to Pichucalco, a highway between San Cristóbal and Palenque with branches to Cuxtepeques and La Frailesca.
 This helped to integrate the state's economy, but it also permitted the political rise of communal land owners called ejidatarios.